This drawing activity for kids about drawing vegetables above and below in the garden is from Drawing Workshop for Kids by Samara Caughey.

 The veggies can be placed anywhere on the paper because they will be cut out later. - Add color

-The children delight in the transformation of the pencil marks to spreading color. - Create the rubbings
+The children will be amazed by the transformation of the pencil marks to spreading color. - Create the rubbings

 Encourage the children to look around the house or outside to find textures for the rubbings.
 Walls, sides of baskets, backs of chairs that may have a pattern, trees, sidewalks, and brick buildings all are great sources of patterns for rubbings.

 Show the children how to lay the paper onto the texture.
-Use the flat, long side of the charcoal stick or Conte crayon and rub it over the paper.
-The kids can collect as many textures as they like to fill their entire piece of paper. - Cut the vegetables
+Use the flat, long side of the charcoal stick or crayon and rub it over the paper.
+The kids can collect as many textures as they like to fill their entire piece of paper. - Create the garden collage

 - Nature Drawing for Kids: How to Make Feather Art in a Box